Physician Career Pivot: Moving Toward, Not Away

 What would your 70-year-old self tell you to do?

-If both decisions turned out great which one will you wish you had made?
+If both decisions turned out great, which one would you wish you had made?

 No path is better or worse.

-There is a cost to leaving and to staying.
+There is a cost to leaving, and there is a cost to staying.

 It took tremendous courage to make a change.

-What is certain on all paths is uncertainty.
+And what’s certain on all paths is… uncertainty.

 What’s in our control is making our chosen path the right one.